 These factors are just a few points of comparison between Lucee and Adobe ColdFusion.
 Both platforms do well at making CFML a viable programming language.
 In conclusion, Lucee is a wonderful alternative for Adobe ColdFusion.
 It can be a much cheaper version of CFML for developers with tighter budgets.
 With Adobe constantly upgrading their service, ColdFusion is unlikely to be dethroned by Lucee in the immediate future.
 Yet through time and trial, Lucee could become the dominant force in the CFML world.

 Do you use Lucee or Adobe ColdFusion?
 If Lucee, why did you make the switch?
 What are some of the clear differences you have experienced using Lucee over ColdFusion?
+What are your tips when migrating from Adobe CF to Lucee?
+Or do you still preffer CF over it?

 Join us in the comments below.